 The ancient city of Ephesus welcomes you to discover the Library of Celsius, Temple of Hadrian, Triumphal Gate of Mazeus and Mithridates, House Pleasure, Slope Houses of the 2nd century AD, and colossal Theater.
 You are going to have the privilege to live Roman Ephesus daily life with your official guide.

 The ancient city of Ephesus was also important the Virgin Mary Church is located here and it is the church where the 3rd Ecumenical Council was held.

-Since the village once belong to the Greeks, it is also possible to visit the Orthodox churches (one of them is called St. John the Baptist) with well preserved frescoes on the walls.
+Since the village once belonged to the Greeks, it is also possible to visit the Orthodox churches (one of them is called St. John the Baptist) with well-preserved frescoes on the walls.